PATIENTS & VISITORS

-- Presumptive Eligibility – Qualifying self-pay patients who are uninsured patients and who fall into one or more of the following categories may be considered eligible for financial assistance in the absence of a completed Financial Assistance Application Form upon confirmation of the circumstance.
-Once it is established the uninsured patient satisfies one of the following categories, a 100 percent discount should be applied to the uninsured patient’s medically necessary services:
+- Presumptive Eligibility – Self-pay Patients who fall into one or more of the following categories will be considered eligible for financial assistance even in the absence of a completed Financial Assistance Application form upon confirmation of the applicable circumstance:

 - Patient is homeless.

-- Patient is deceased and has no known estate able to pay Hospital debts.
+- Patient is deceased and has no known estate able to pay patient’s debt to the Hospital.